 Homemade Granola Recipe

 Cost = approximately $1.50/batch (at time of writing)

-- 3 cups whole rolled oats (buy organic rolled oats here)
+- 3 cups whole rolled oats (buy rolled oats here)

 - pinch of sea salt (buy sea salt here)

-- ½ cup pure maple syrup (buy natural sweeteners here)
+- ½ cup pure maple syrup (buy maple syrup here)

-Stir all ingredients together (will be slightly wet.)
-Pour into single layer on buttered pan and bake in preheated 300° oven for 15 minutes.
-Stir contents, arrange in single layer again, and continue baking for another 10 to 12 minutes and remove (Bake until barely starting to turn a little tan.)
-Stir again and allow to cool.
+Butter a large cookie sheet or bar pan with sides that allow you to stir the mixture.
+Preheat oven to 300°.
+In a large mixing bowl combine all ingredients and stir thoroughly (will be slightly wet).
+Spread into single layer on buttered pan and bake for 15 minutes.
+Stir contents, arrange in single layer again, and continue baking for another 10-12 minutes, or until slightly golden.
+Allow to cool.
 Granola will be crunchy when cooled.

 Once you prepare, bake, and taste this heavenly snack… you’ll be kicking yourself that you have not been making your own granola all along.
 We did!